 What skills will I develop whilst being an MYP?

 Each MYP’s experience is likely to be different from the next.
 But in general MYPs will develop a combination of the following skills:

 – Greater knowledge of politics and current affairs

 – The ability to look at an issue from someone else’s perspective

 – Debating skills

 – Organisational skills

 – Negotiation skills

 What should I do next?

-If you want more information about standing as a candidate in your local area, you should make contact with your local youth service or send an email to email@example.com clearly stating which area you live in.
-Once you have been elected as a Member of Youth Parliament submit your details (using the password provided by your local coordinator) via the online form so we can place your profile on this website.
+If you want more information about standing as a candidate in your local area, fill in this form and we will put you in touch with your your local youth service.
+Once you have been elected as a Member of Youth Parliament submit your details via the online form so we can place your profile on this website.